emmt/ConvexSets.jl/README.md

   ```

   with `vals` the array of bound values which must have the same indices as the
   variables.
-Note that if all values of `vals` are the same it is more
+Note that if all values of `vals` are the same, it is more
   efficient to build a uniform bound object which requires almost no storage
-  and which is faster to use (no needs to index to retrieve the value).
+  and which is faster to use.

-Of course, the lower and upper bounds in a boxed set may be of different type.
+Of course, the lower and upper bounds in a boxed set may be of different types.
 Other means to specify the bounds can be defined by sub-typing the abstract
 type `ConvexSets.AbstractBound` and by extending the abstract array API for
 these types.